infinum/android-handbook/Project architecture/MVVM.md

 A general guideline would be to use StateFlow for working with states and SharedFlow for events.

-What is also worth mentioning is the Channel type.
+What is also worth mentioning is the [Channel](https://www.geeksforgeeks.org/handle-one-time-events-in-android-with-kotlin-channel/).
 SharedFlow will emit data even if no one is listening, whereas, Channel will hold the data until it is consumed.
 In a situation where a SharedFlow emits an event and the view is not ready to receive that event, the event is lost.
 Thus, channels could be an even better solution for sending one-time events.

 ## What is solved with MVVM?